ronanchilvers/solo-d6/Solo D6.md

 # Adventure seed

 The adventurers are hired to retrieve a stolen artifact.
-The artifact was apparently taken from a house in
+The artifact was apparently taken from a house in the North Ward.
+They have two leads:

+-

 # Characters
 ```dataview